Various Orbit Watermaster Sprinkler timers are available in the market, each with varying features and controls.

 - To select either odd or even day watering, press NEXT.
 The cursor will move to the odd or even setting.
 Then press ENTER.

-- To enter a new schedule, press the NEXT button to move to the desired schedule and then press ENTER.
+- To enter a new schedule, press the NEXT button to move to the desired schedule and press ENTER.

 Setting watering durations and program assignments for A or B